-And if you want to reside their permanently or have a summer cottage there, do be prepared to bring your checkbook.
+And if you want to reside there permanently or have a summer cottage there, do be prepared to bring your checkbook.
 Walloon Lake Real Estate in Boyne City, or even 8.5 miles away in Petoskey, will run you around a cool million for a cottage, and up to $10 million for a 7 bedroom mansion.

 However, you don't need to be a millionaire to visit and enjoy Walloon Lake.
 Northern Michigan Escapes, Northern Michigan's premier property management and vacation rental agency, can help you book a vacation within a few miles of Walloon Lake and enjoy all the sights.

 hotel was built.
-Rated as a Four Diamond Hotel by AAA, this means that Hotel meets all the standards of an upscale property in all areas.
+Rated as a Four-Diamond Hotel by AAA, this means that Hotel meets all the standards of an upscale property in all areas.
 Accommodations are considered refined and stylish.
 The physical attributes reflect enhanced quality through the property.

-The hallmarks at the 4 Diamond rating include an extensive array of amenities as well as as a high degree of hospitality, service, and attention to detail.
+The hallmarks at the 4 Diamond rating include an extensive array of amenities as well as a high degree of hospitality, service, and attention to detail.

 Situated right on the Lake, this 32-room hotel offers:

 - A 24-hour fitness room

 Many couples have their weddings at Walloon's premier hotel, and businesses host intimate retreats there as well.

 In fact, the Hotel is so popular that most people book up to 6 months in advance, particularly during the summer months.